Stockley Park: Renaming of Starveall (Starvhall/Starvehall) to Stockley

-Starveall was subsequently expunged, with Starveall Road, Starveall Farm, Starveall School, Starveall Church Mission hall, Starveall Football Club, Starveall Dock, and Starveall Brickworks all being renamed Stockley.
+Starveall was subsequently expunged, with Starveall Road, Starveall Farm, Starveall Infant School, Starveall Church Mission Hall, Starveall Football Club and Starveall Brickworks all being renamed Stockley.
 The only reference to Starveall today lies on the canal network managed by the Canal & River Trust.
 The Grand Union Canal Bridge 195 is still known as Starveall Bridge.

+In January 1918 three hundred Royal Naval Air Service (RNAS) personnel were stationed at Stockley.
+A depot was established as the main base for the RNAS Air Construction Corps (ACC).
+The depot had a Repair Shop, two Stores, Packing and Receiving Rooms, Officers' Mess and Quarters, Executive Office, Sergeants' Mess and Quarters for the men.
+With the formation of the RAF on 1 April 1918 the depot became RAF West Drayton.

-During the First World War the Royal Naval Air Service had barracks at their Stockley Depot.
-Approximately 70 men of Stockley served in the armed forces in the war with 11 giving their lives in the conflict.
+Approximately 70 men of Stockley served in the armed forces in the First World War with 11 giving their lives in the conflict.
 A war memorial tablet bearing their names was erected outside the mission hall which was unveiled in a ceremony on 6 January 1921.

-Stockley continued to be a centre of brick production through the 1920's.
+Stockley continued to be a centre of brick production through the 1920s.
 However the resources of brick-earth began to become depleted.
 By 1930 the Stockley brickworks were producing only two million bricks a year.
 In 1935 the brickworks was closed down.

-The hamlet of Stockley, without its raison d'etre, diminished after this time and the area was absorbed into an expanding West Drayton.
-Today Stockley Close Industrial estate lies where the centre of the hamlet once stood.
-To the industrial estate's east and south lies a truncated 409 yard section of the Stockley Dock.
-Some of the buildings of Stockley Farm remain and to its west lies a small local park, Stockley Recreation Ground.
+In 1949-50 the Stockley housing estate was constructed to the west of the hamlet by the Yiewsley and West Drayton Urban District Council.
+However without its brickmaking raison d'être, the hamlet itself was razed with the Stockley Close Industrial estate today lying where the hamlet was situated.
+To the industrial estate's east and south lies a truncated 409-yard section of the former canal arm.
+Some of the buildings of Stockley Farm remain and to its west lies a small local park, Stockley Recreation Ground, which serves the Stockley housing estate.